 RIGHTS AND RESPONSIBILITIES ADOPTION GUARDIANSHIP What are my legal rights and responsibilities for the child?
 You will become the parent in the eyes of the law forever.
 You have all rights and responsibilities for the child.
 You will have most of the rights and responsibilities that come with caring for a child until the child reaches adulthood or the guardianship ends.
 What are the birth parents' rights and responsibilities for the child?
 The birth parents' rights are forever terminated.
-Birth parents keep the rights to visit the child and to consent to adoption and/or name change.
+Birth parents keep the rights to visit the child.
 Birth parents have an obligation to financially support the child if ordered by the court to pay child support.
 Do I have authority to access services for the child?
 As an adoptive parent, access to services for the child is the same as for any birth parent.
 As a guardian, access to services for the child is typically the same as for any birth parent.